neonevm/neon-evm.docs/docs/developing/dev_environment/op1_remote_proxy_remote_solana.md

 [MetaMask wallet](https://metamask.io/) must be already installed on your device.

-> Although this tutorial uses the *Ubuntu* operating system, these instructions can be applied to other Linux distros as well.
+> Although this tutorial uses the *Ubuntu* operating system, these instructions can be applied to other UNIX distros as well.

 ## Network Configuration
 At the end of this section, your network configuration should permit the following: